Nanshao station

 Nanshao station (南邵站 (Nánshào zhàn)) is a station on the Changping Line of the Beijing Subway.

 The station opened on December 30, 2010.
-The station was the terminus of the line until the extension to Changping Xishankou on December 26, 2015.
+The station was the northern terminus of the line until the extension to Changping Xishankou on December 26, 2015.

 Station layout

 The station has an underground island platform.

 Exits

 There are 5 exits, lettered A, B1, B2, C1, and C2.
-Exits A and C2 are accessible.
+Exits A and C2 are wheelchair accessible.